-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenants were deemed served with the 10 Day Notice on May 07, 2018, three days after its posting.
+I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenants were deemed served with the 10 Day Notice on June 08, 2018, three days after its posting.

-I find that the tenants were obligated to pay the monthly rent in the amount of \$900.00 as per the tenancy agreement and the Notice of Rent Increase form.
+I find that the tenants were obligated to pay the monthly rent in the amount of \$1,055.00 as per the tenancy agreement.